 Born and raised in Panama, Michelle paddled in the annual Ocean-to-Ocean Cayuco Race through the Panama Canal during her sophomore year in high school, winning the women’s category of the race.
 If you want to know more about the race, check out this video.

-When she is not advising small business owners and entrepreneurs, Michelle is the mother of two young children, who keep her very busy, especially on the weekends.
-She also enjoys cooking, entertaining friends, and playing chess with her 7-year-old, who plays competitively.
+When she is not advising small business owners and entrepreneurs, Michelle is the mother of two children, who keep her very busy.
+She also enjoys cooking, entertaining friends, and travel.

 —Michelle Bomberger, Founder